akrah/TKDetection/README.md

   make
 ~~~

-The executable binary file   **TKDetection** is then located in the directory TKDetection.
+The binary file **TKDetection** is then located in the TKDetection directory.